ckeditor/ckeditor5-package-generator/README.md

 Create CKEditor 5 Plugin
 ========================

-This tool is used to create plugins / packages for CKEditor5.
+`create-ckeditor5-plugin` is a tool for creating a package with a plugin for CKEditor 5.

 ## Table of contents